iandev/genericmetrics/README.md

 go generate
 ```

-creates a new function in metrics/funcs.go
+this generates a new function in metrics/funcs.go
 ```go
 // Inc calls the prometheus Inc function using FooMetric for tags func (m FooMetric) Inc() {